City weighing future of Air Show, HydroFair

 But the HydroFair, which was held the week after the Air Show, was hampered by high water that kept viewers away, Ross said.

-Ross updated commissioners on the impact of both events at Tuesday’s city work session.
+Ross updated commissioners on the impact of both events at the city’s Sept.
+14 work session.
 In the future, the Air Show could be held only on years when the city is able to attract a large act, such as the Blue Angels, Ross said.

 The Air Show was held Aug.
 13-14 and the HydroFair was held the next weekend, but racing had to be postponed on Aug.
 21, due to high water.
 Abbreviated racing was allowed to go forward Aug.
 22.